Turbomachines and Aircraft Propulsion

-Improved Design Processes for an Increasingly Demanding Industry
+Improved Turbomachinery Design Processes for an Increasingly Demanding Industry

 Designing turbomachines for maximum performance, while verifying off-design operability and satisfying current regulations, is a multidisciplinary effort involving aerodynamic, structural, acoustic and thermal considerations.
-Propulsion manufacturers are scrutinizing all aspects of the engine lifecycle to support the aggressive cost reduction objectives expected by the market.
-This, in turn, is driving manufacturers to transform their development processes and engineering software tools.
+Aircraft propulsion manufacturers are scrutinizing all aspects of the aircraft engine lifecycle to support the aggressive cost reduction objectives expected by the market.
+This, in turn, is driving manufacturers to transform their turbomachine development processes and engineering software tools.

 The capability to perform multiphysics analyses through all stages of the engineering design cycle is, therefore, of paramount necessity.
 The Dassault Systèmes SIMULIA portfolio offers aerodynamic, acoustic, thermal, and structural simulation capabilities with the superior connectivity of the 3DEXPERIENCE platform.
-Our portfolio enables engine makers to make informed design decisions, optimize engine performance, increase certification confidence and compress their development timelines.
+Our simulation portfolio enables aircraft engine makers to make informed design decisions, optimize turbomachinery performance, increase certification confidence and compress their development timelines.

 Dassault Systèmes and the SIMULIA brand offer a unique software package to simulate aerodynamic noise generated in the bypass area.
-A detailed digital model of the engine enables the generation of accurate tonal predictions, as well as all interactions leading to broadband noise, in a single simulation.
-The following video highlights the typical analysis and insights gained using our engine noise workflow.
+A detailed digital model of the aircraft engine enables the generation of accurate tonal predictions, as well as all interactions leading to broadband noise, in a single simulation.
+The video highlights the typical analysis and insights gained using our aircraft engine noise simulation workflow.

-Engine interact with the aircraft as system of system.
-Areas like Pylon, Nacelle and thrust reverser have impact on both entities.
+The aircraft engine interacts with the aircraft as a system of system.
+Areas like Pylon, Nacelle, and thrust reverser have an impact on both entities.
 Solving integration issues is a complex task due to the shared responsibilities as well as the size and complexity of the model necessary.
-Furthermore measurement come very late in the development and are usually part of the flight tests.
+Furthermore, measurements come very late in the development and are usually part of the flight tests.

-Dassault Systèmes and the SIMULIA brand offer a full set of capabilities to identify potential issues earlier and reduce costly late stage redesign activities.
-Current capabilities enable analysis of cross wind influence simulation, pylon design and performance and jet/high lift interaction.
+Dassault Systèmes and the SIMULIA brand offer a complete set of simulation capabilities to identify potential issues earlier in the design process and reduce costly late-stage redesign activities.
+Current simulation capabilities enable the analysis of crosswind influence simulation, pylon design and performance and jet/high lift interaction.
 The featured video summarizes a case study on a thrust reverser leveraging high fidelity flow simulation capability.

-Through the service life of an engine it is likely that it will be hit by a lightning strike once.
-Simulating such high intensity events and dimensioning accordingly the parts guaranteeing the security of the travellers is necessary to get an engine certified.
-Dassault Systèmes solution CST covers all spectrum of industrial application to help adjusting your design for electromagnetic events.
+Through the service life of an engine it will likely be hit by a lightning strike once.
+Simulating such high-intensity electromagnetic events and dimensioning the parts accordingly to guarantee the security of the travelers is necessary to get an engine certified.
+Dassault Systèmes electromagnetic simulation solution CST Studio Suite covers the entire spectrum of industrial application to help adjust your design for electromagnetic events.